 CMMC 2.0 Overview

 With the prevalence, frequency, and persistence of complex cyber attacks on the DoD supply chain and DIB, DoD contractors have become an appealing target for threat actors around the world.
 To that end, the DoD introduced and updated the CMMC program, which focuses on protecting — and better defining — the sensitive data and unclassified information categorized as federal contract information (FCI) and controlled unclassified information (CUI) that resides with DoD contractors, subcontractors, and service providers.
-The framework aligns with NIST 800-171 and NIST 800-172, which organizes hundreds of controls across three maturity levels and 17 domains.
+The model integrates various cybersecurity standards and best practices, including those from NIST SP 800-171 and NIST SP 800-172, to ensure a robust defense against cyber threats to organize hundreds of controls across three maturity levels and 17 domains.

 The shift to CMMC marks a clear evolution toward a “trust, but verify” model for cybersecurity compliance within the DoD supply chain.
 Whereas the prior DoD model allowed organizations to self-assess cybersecurity maturity, CMMC relies heavily on independent assessments from Certified Third-Party Assessment Organizations (C3PAOs).

 While the latest release of CMMC 2.0 does allow for all Level 1 and some Level 2 contractors to self-assess, Level 2 contractors should assume an independent assessment will be required until the DoD criteria for annual self-assessment is published.
-Rulemaking for CMMC continues to proceed today.
+Rulemaking for CMMC is yet to be finalized (as of May 2024) and continues to proceed with public comments and feedback (as of Dec, 2023).
 These certification assessments periodically verify the implementation of adequate cybersecurity practices and processes to protect CUI and FCI.
 Those organizations that process, store, or transmit CUI will typically require CMMC certification valid for three years in most instances.

 Another change CMMC 2.0 brings to the table is the option to utilize Plan of Actions and Milestones or POAMs, instead of completely meeting a requirement.
 This means that, in some cases, having a POAM in place rather than a fully functioning control will be acceptable under CMMC 2.0.
 However, a POAM will not be accepted for critical controls, and should not be used as a replacement for an effective security control and strategy.
 Whenever possible, companies should seek to meet the full extent of the CMMC requirement.